quantling/pyndl/doc/source/examples.rst

 A minimal workflow example
 ==========================
-As you should have a basic understanding of ``pyndl.ndl`` by now, the following example will show you how to:
+As you should have a basic understanding of :py:mod:`pyndl.ndl` by now, the following example will show you how to:

 1. generate an event file based on a raw corpus file
 2. count cues and outcomes